FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_commands.md

 #### Redirect output to an OSS file

-This is done by using the standard Unix redirection symbol “>”.
+This is done by using the standard Unix redirection symbol “&gt;”.

 ```
 $DATA14 CFT36B 16> CFTUTIL about > /home/axway/user1/cftout.txt